connervieira/Predator/CONFIGURATION.md

     - `silence_file_saving` is a boolean that determines whether or not Predator will display informational messages when saving files.
     - `debugging_output` is a boolean that determines whether or not Predator will display debugging messages through-out normal operation.
         - When this is set to `true`, console clearing is automatically disabled.
-- `object_recognition` contains settings related to Predator's object recogntion capabilities.
+- `object_recognition` contains settings related to Predator's object recognition capabilities.
     - `enabled` is a boolean that determines whether or not object recognition is enabled globally.
         - Setting this to `false` removes Predator's dependency on Tensorflow.
 - `modes` contains settings related to Predator's operating modes.